NOT financial advice - seek advice from a professional for your specific situation

 Most florist supplies are standard-rated 20% VAT.
 Some categorisation matters: Cut flowers + arrangements: 20% standard-rated whether UK-grown, imported, fresh, dried, preserved.
 Live plants + bulbs: 20% standard-rated.
 Floral foam, ribbons, packaging, vases: 20% standard-rated.
 Wedding events including hire of vases / arches / props: standard-rated 20% on the total bundled supply (single supply principle, the dominant element is the floral service, ancillary props follow).
 Funeral tributes invoiced to funeral director: 20% standard-rated (funeral director recovers as input VAT).
 Delivery charges: 20% standard-rated if itemised separately on a standard-rated supply; or absorbed into the bundle (same rate).
 The Flat Rate Scheme percentage for 'Florists' is generally 7.5% (verify against current HMRC table).
 For a florist with mostly retail customers (who can't recover input VAT), Flat Rate Scheme often beats standard accounting because the wholesaler input VAT isn't being passed on anyway.

 Cut flowers + arrangements + plants + ancillary items are standard-rated 20% VAT; bundled supplies (e.g. wedding flowers including hire items) follow the dominant supply VAT rate.
-(VAT Act 1994 Schedule 8 (zero-rated supplies do NOT include cut flowers); HMRC manual VAT Notice 701/14 + VFOOD0000 series)
+(VAT Act 1994 Schedule 8 (zero-rated supplies do NOT include cut flowers); HMRC manual VAT Notice 701/14 + VAT Food Manual)

 Allowable expenses